Busy, busy busy!

 -- Mae West

 Perhaps some of my readers remember an incident I reported regarding a former lover’s difficulty with sex.
-I had written that she had developed a tension in the body that was centered around her genital area and which made sexual penetration extremely painful for her.
+I had written that she had developed a tension in the body that was centered in her genital area and which made sexual penetration extremely painful for her.
 Eventually, working together, we were able to ease that tension, resulting in a sexual opening or awakening for both of us.
 For her, it was liberation from strict and repressive morals, for me it was the dawning of an awareness to the range of women’s sexual responses.

 I was in my mid-twenties, during the height of an era of sexual liberation and exploration.
 I discovered early on, that women would be more open to me if I were honest about my intentions and open to my emotional life.
 Pandora, though conflicted, took me as a lover, though she had mixed feelings.